 Highly Sensitive Persons, Intense and Gifted People Can Be Out Of Sync

 A lot of the sensitive and intense people’s problems stem from the fact that they are out of sync with the rest of the world.
 From the get-go, these gifted adults see the world and feel the world differently.
 But being out-of-sync comes with its challenges.

-Just as in childhood, intense people feel alone in the world.
+Just as in their childhood as gifted children, sensitive and gifted adults feel alone in the world.
 As you are wired differently, true peers have always been hard to come by.
 You have a lifelong yearning for a soulmate.
 A romantic partner may seem like an ‘obvious’ answer to the gaping hole in your soul, but the reality might leave you disappointed.
-Even if you had met someone or made a friend with whom you have a reciprocal connection, you find yourself outgrowing them.
+Even if you have met someone or made a friend with whom you have a reciprocal connection, you find yourself outgrowing them.
 The best scenario would be to have a committed partner who can grow with you, but not all of us are fortunate enough to have found such a person.

-You are not the only ones who struggle with romantic relationships in our fast-moving world.
+As a gifted adult, you are not the only one who struggles with romantic relationships in our fast-moving world.
 Being intense and sensitive, however, means you are more likely to face the following challenges.

 “Remember to look up at the stars and not down at your feet.
 Try to make sense of what you see and wonder about what makes the universe exist.
 Be curious.
 And however difficult life may seem, there is always something you can do and succeed at.
 It matters that you don’t just give up.”